oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 3. Checking the DNS path (requirement 10 in section 7.1)
 4. Select one or more `provider-metadata.json` to use.

+> The term "checking" used in the listing above SHOULD be understood as follows: Try to access the resource and test whether the response provides an expected result as defined in the requirement in section 7.1.
+If that is the case, the step was successful - otherwise not.

 The first two steps SHOULD be performed in all cases as the security.txt MAY advertise additional `provider-metadata.json`.
 The third step SHOULD only be performed if the first two did not result in the location of at least one `provider-metadata.json`.

 **Indirect locating**: A retrieving party MAY choose to determine the location of a `provider-metadata.json` by retrieving its location from an `aggregator.json` (requirement 21 in section 7.1) of a CSAF lister or CSAF aggregator.